 There are a few different ways to travel hack.
 One popular method is to sign up for credit cards that offer sign-up bonuses in the form of travel rewards, such as points or miles.
 When you sign up for a new credit card, you’ll usually have to spend a certain amount of money within a certain time period in order to earn the bonus.
 Once you’ve met the spending requirement, you can redeem your rewards for travel, such as flights and hotels (we do not recommend redeeming for rental cars.)

 So many of our friends and family ask – but where do I start?
+I need a travel hacking beginners course.
 There is just so much information and it is way too confusing.
 We get it.
-Rob has been at this travel-hacking “game” for over 10 years and it took him a long time to build up all of this knowledge.
+Rob has been at this travel-hacking “game” since 2012 and it took him a long time to build up all of this knowledge.
 So here is the skinny on how to get started:

 Things to Consider with the New Credit Card

-• Use social media to your advantage.
+- Use social media to your advantage.
 There are many travel hacking communities on social media where you can learn about new deals and promotions.
 You can also find people to share referrals with.
-We recommend this one.
+We recommend theFrequent Miler Insiders.
 And check out our social media as well – we will post out deals as they come.

-• Don’t be afraid to ask for help.
-We love to help people travel hack and save money!
+- Don’t be afraid to ask for help.
+We love to help travel hacking begginers to save money and start their credit card rewards travel!
 Reach out and ask for help.

 Travel hacking can be a great way to save money on travel.
 But it’s important to do your research and be aware of the risks before you get started.